almachelouche/middleman/content/email/NZ/Welcome/001/welcome_mustang.md

 color='''white'''

     copy='''Along with driver assistance technologies, Ford also brings the latest communications technology to New Zealand drivers.
-Not only is your vehicle safe, it’s also smart!
+Not only is your vehicle safe, it's also smart!
     '''

 [[module]]